Nuhvi/sake/README.md

 - `OP_CODESEPARATOR` is disabled (nop)
 - `OP_CTLV` and `OP_CSV` are nops
 - `OP_SUCCESSX` causes the emulated script to fail instead of succeed
+- Introspection and signatures will be based on the transaction before adding the witness carrier.

 ## Acknowledgment